awitting20/IT-1600-Final/README.md

-# **How to Learn to Code in a Pandemic**
+# **How to use the "print" Function in Python**
-*By: Aaron Witting*
+##*By: Aaron Witting*

-If you ever find yourself admist a global pandemic and are unable to go to your coding class, this tutorial is for you!
-I have had first hand experience on what this looks like and have found the best ways to maximize learning.
-Learning any subject during a pandemic in online classes can be difficult, but computer programming is one I struggled most with.
-If you have fallen into the same boat, this tutorial will be helpful to you!
+The "print" function in python is one of the most basic-level entery functions in the language.
+This code is quite easy to master and is always fun to play with when beginning to learn to code.
+This funtion is simple and easy to know.
+The information in this tutorial is beneficial to anyone beginning to learn how to code.
+The "print" funciton may be basic, but it never goes away, so it is wise to learn and memorize it!

-This tutorial is for anyone who might be experiencing a global pandemic and are learning to program via online classes.
+This tutorial is for anyone who has just began to learn how to code.

+### Let's get started!